-IGCSE results are shown by one of the grades A, A, B, C, D, E, F or G indicating the standard achieved, Grade A being the highest and Grade G the lowest.
+Cambridge IGCSE results are shown by one of the grades A, A, B, C, D, E, F or G indicating the standard achieved, Grade A being the highest and Grade G the lowest.
 'Ungraded' indicates that the candidate's performance fell short of the standard required for Grade G. 'Ungraded' will be reported on the statement of results but not on the certificate.
-For some language syllabuses CIE also reports separate oral endorsement grades on a scale of 1 to 5 (1 being the highest).

-Percentage uniform marks are also provided on each candidate's Statement of Results to supplement their grade for a syllabus.
+Percentage uniform marks are also provided on each candidate's statement of results to supplement their grade for a syllabus.
 They are determined in this way:

-- A candidate who obtains... - ... the minimum mark necessary for a Grade A obtains a percentage uniform mark of 90%. - ... the minimum mark necessary for a Grade A obtains a percentage uniform mark of 80%. - ... the minimum mark necessary for a Grade B obtains a percentage uniform mark of 70%. - ... the minimum mark necessary for a Grade C obtains a percentage uniform mark of 60%. - ... the minimum mark necessary for a Grade D obtains a percentage uniform mark of 50%. - ... the minimum mark necessary for a Grade E obtains a percentage uniform mark of 40%. - ... the minimum mark necessary for a Grade F obtains a percentage uniform mark of 30%. - ... the minimum mark necessary for a Grade G obtains a percentage uniform mark of 20%. - ... no marks receives a percentage uniform mark of 0%.
+- A candidate who obtains... - ... the minimum mark necessary for a Grade A obtains a percentage uniform mark of 90%. - ... the minimum mark necessary for a Grade A obtains a percentage uniform mark of 80%. - ... the minimum mark necessary for a Grade B obtains a percentage uniform mark of 70%. - ... the minimum mark necessary for a Grade C obtains a percentage uniform mark of 60%. - ... the minimum mark necessary for a Grade D obtains a percentage uniform mark of 50%.

+... the minimum mark necessary for a Grade E obtains a percentage uniform mark of 40%.

+... the minimum mark necessary for a Grade F obtains a percentage uniform mark of 30%.

+... the minimum mark necessary for a Grade G obtains a percentage uniform mark of 20%.

+... no marks receives a percentage uniform mark of 0%.

-Candidates whose mark is none of the above receive a percentage mark in between those stated according to the position of their mark in relation to the grade 'thresholds' (i.e. the minimum mark for obtaining a grade).
+Candidates whose mark is none of the above receive a percentage mark in between those stated, according to the position of their mark in relation to the grade 'thresholds' (i.e. the minimum mark for obtaining a grade).
 For example, a candidate whose mark is halfway between the minimum for a Grade C and the minimum for a Grade D (and whose grade is therefore D) receives a percentage uniform mark of 55%.

-The uniform percentage mark is stated at syllabus level only.
-It is not the same as the 'raw' mark obtained by the candidate, since it depends on the position of the grade thresholds (which may vary from one session to another and from one subject to another) and it has been turned into a percentage.
+The percentage uniform mark is stated at syllabus level only.
+It is not the same as the 'raw' mark obtained by the candidate, since it depends on the position of the grade thresholds (which may vary from one series to another and from one subject to another) and it has been turned into a percentage.

-8.6 Resources
+8.6 Access